lizschley/number_six/scripts/documentation/update_process.md

            * To do an update to existing data, just update the data as normal like you do for normal development updating
            * To create new records (replacing most of the existing data you pulled), do the following:
               1. Blank out the unique keys (**slug** for groups, categories or references; and **guid** for paragraphs).
-              2. The primary keys will be ignored, EXCEPT they must match the primary keys in the association records.
-Also you need to make sure that the same ID is not used to update an existing record and also create a new record (will mess up associations).
+              2. The primary keys will be ignored, EXCEPT they must match the foreign keys in the association records.
+                  - Make sure that the same ID is not used to update an existing record and also create a new record (will mess up associations).
+                  - Using really high numbers should make it safe
+                  - Using non-numerics will cause a Value Error
+                  - Associations are as follows: groupparagraph, paragraphreference and also the category id in the group record
               3. Make sure to carefully check the following, matching the corresponding foreign ids in the association records:
                   - category_id in the group record
                   - group_id and paragraph_id in the group_paragraph record
-                  - paragraph_id and reference id in the paragraph_reference record
+                  - paragraph_id and reference_id in the paragraph_reference record
            * **DANGER** - not following through all of the steps:  1, 2 & 3 (directly above) correctly could mess up existing data badly!
            * If creating new records with run_as_prod in development, the program will create unique keys explicitly (so that the update process mimics production, without the work of manually creating the keys)
            * If in the production environment, blank unique keys will cause the program to error out.
            * After editing the file in the <MANUAL_UPDATE_JSON> directory, make sure the prefix is correct and move to <INPUT_TO_UPDATER_STEP_THREE> for run_as_prod in development.
            * Once we have a production environment, it will be a decision to move the file to <PROD_INPUT_JSON>.
-Not sure yet how to automate.
+Have not yet developed an automation process, plan to run manually often first.
-        3. In Step 3 - process to make database updates
+        3. In Step 3 - process to make database creates and association updates
            - There is a lookup table that will only be created when you run the step one script with the run_as_prod script argument
            - The <PROD_PROCESS_IND> (value of) prefix will have been added to the filename programatically when using run_as_prod runtime argument in Step One.
            - You will still need to move the file to the the <INPUT_TO_UPDATER_STEP_THREE> directory manually.